Dropping Privileges in Python

-When writing a small web application in Cherrypy I needed the server to run on port 80.
+When writing a small Python web application using the lightweight CherryPy framework, I needed the server to run on port 80.
 Of course running a server as root is enough to scare even the hardest sysadmin, so I obviously wanted it to drop privs immediately upon startup, once it had opened the default http port.
 I wrote the function below to drop privs and switch to a new user and group (usually nobody/nogroup).
 It is self-contained, should work with anything - there is nothing specific to any system.
 If you find it useful of have any suggestions to improve it, please leave a comment.

 To use this within Cherrypy, set the port to 80 in the cherrypy config file, then add the following before your server start: